jimhigson/oboe.js/README.md

 the train leaves reception.
 Luckily, her webmail developers used **Oboe.js** so instead of the request failing she can still read most of her emails.

-**Arnold** is using a stock screener, a bit like the one on [Google Finance](https://www.google.com/finance/stockscreener).
+**Arnold** is using a programmable stock screener.
-Because the query is many-dimensional, screening all possible companies takes some time but because of **Oboe.js**, the results stream in as soon as they are found.
-Later, he revisits the same results page.
-Unlike other methods of streaming, Oboe's ajax-based streaming is compatible with his browser cache so next time he gets the same results straight away.
+The query is many-dimensional so screening all possible companies sometimes takes a long time.
+To speed things up, **Oboe.js**, means each result can be streamed and displayed as soon as it is found.
+Later, he revisits the same query page.
+Unlike other methods of streaming, Oboe's ajax-based stream is compatible with his browser cache so now he sees the same results straight away.

 **Janet** is working on a single-page modular webapp.
 She wants to ajax in a single, agregated json for all her modules when the page changes.
 Unfortunately, one of the services being aggregated is slower than the others and she is forced to